 Just as in humans, vaccines work to stimulate the pet’s immune system to produce a defensive response.
 When your pets are exposed to viruses or bacteria contained in a vaccine, their immune system will memorise the disease-causing agent.
 If your pets encounter that same agent in the future, their immune system will recognise it and launch a robust response to combat it.

-A lire en complément : What’s the Process for Acclimating a Rescue Horse to a New Stable?
+Sujet a lire : What’s the Process for Acclimating a Rescue Horse to a New Stable?

 Vaccines, though simple in delivery, initiate a complex biological process that bolsters the health of your pets.
 They provide immunity against a range of diseases, many of which can be fatal.
 Without vaccines, your pets are left vulnerable to these diseases, which could impact their quality of life or even cut their lives short.